This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Gemini works with a wide range of smart home hardware, including:

-Long-Term Value and Benefits
+What Are the Long-Term Value and Benefits?

 The Gemini update demonstrates Google's commitment to sustained innovation in home automation and smart homes globally.
 Regular updates maintain compatibility with emerging standards like Matter and Thread.
 The well-rounded feature set and growing ecosystem promise years of dependable operation and improved functionality.
 It represents an excellent investment in smart home infrastructure for users seeking advanced automation capabilities that transform their homes into responsive, intelligent living spaces.